 Knowing our Fish Creeks in Átl’ḵa7tsem/Howe Sound

-Our biosphere region, with over 40 watersheds, is an important habitat for salmon, trout, and herring.
-Salmon species such as pink, chum, Chinook, sockeye, and coho use streams to spawn.
-Other species, like sea-run coastal cutthroat trout and steelhead trout, will stay in streams an average of 2-3 years to spawn, incubate, and rear offspring before migrating to the sea.
-More permanent residents of Átl’ḵa7tsem/Howe Sound streams include resident cutthroat trout, rainbow trout, Dolly Varden, char, eastern brook trout, and kokanee salmon.
-Salmonids in streams also carry out important ecosystem services such as acting as a source for marine-derived nitrogen when adult salmon decompose after spawning.
-These freshwater creeks are essential habitats in the entire food chain.
-Many amphibians, mice, otters, and sculpins enjoy and rely on clean water from these creeks.
+Our biosphere region, with over 40 watersheds, provides important habitat for salmon, trout, and herring.
+Salmon species such as Pink, Chum, Chinook, Sockeye, and Coho use streams and creeks to spawn.
+Other species, such as sea-run Coastal Cutthroat Trout and Steelhead Trout, will stay in streams for an average of 2-3 years to spawn, incubate, and rear offspring before migrating to the sea.
+More permanent residents of Átl’ḵa7tsem/Howe Sound streams include resident Cutthroat Trout, Rainbow Trout, Dolly Varden, Char, Eastern Brook Trout, and Kokanee Salmon.
+Salmonids in streams carry out important ecosystem services such as acting as a source for marine-derived nitrogen when adult salmon decompose after spawning.
+These freshwater streams are essential habitats in the food chain.
+Many amphibians, mice, otters, and sculpins enjoy and rely on clean water from these streams.

 Before settlers and traders arrived in the mid-eighteen hundreds, Coastal First Nation Peoples were in these watersheds, hunting, fishing, and travelling these waterways.
 The knowledge and wisdom of these watersheds passed on through generations since time immemorial, has been lost through assimilation.
 We must seek out the remaining knowledge holders and listen to the wisdom of valuing intact watersheds as we face the growing challenges of climate change and biodiversity loss.